tropicsquare/ts-hw-scripts/README.md

 - Run scenario based power analysis of digital logic on gate level annotated design.
 - Run synthesis

-Released version of this repository is placed in `/tools/tropic`.

-## How to use this repository

-1. Check `ts_sw_cfg.py --list-sw` for latest version of `ts-hw-scripts`.
-2. Place an `ts-hw-scripts` and `ts-python-evn` into `ts_sw_cfg.yml` of your repository.
-3. Call `source ./setup_env`
-4. Use templates from `templates` folder of this repository to start creating input configuration files.

 ## Documentation

 [User manual](https://tropic-gitlab.corp.sldev.cz/internal/development-environment/ts-hw-scripts/-/jobs/artifacts/master/raw/public/ts_sim_user_guide.pdf?job=build_docs).